IMPORTANT UPDATES 8/4/20

 REQUIREMENTS FOR BOATERS AND BAHAMAS MARINAS for 2020

 All incoming visitors must present a COVID-19 RT-PCR Negative (Swab) Test upon arrival.
-Effective Tuesday 7 July, the results of the RTPCR COVID-19 test must have been taken no later than seven days from the date of travel.
-Until that date, the previously announced 10-day window of time before travel will continue to be accepted.
+Effective Wednesday July 8th, the RTPCR COVID-19 test must have been taken no later than ten days from the date of arrival in The Bahamas.

 Select individuals will be exempt from testing,

 - Children under the age of ten (10).
 Parent or guardian must provide proof of testing restriction upon arrival